ialbert/bio/README.md

     # Align the DNA for the S protein.
     bio ncov:S ratg13:S --end 90 --align

-to align the first 90 basepairs of the DNA sequence of the  `S` protein from the SARS-COV-2 novel coronavirus to its closest (known) relative, the bat coronavirus RaTG13 to obtain:
+to align the first 90 basepairs of the DNA sequence of the  `S` protein from the SARS-COV-2 novel coronavirus to its closest (known) relative, the bat coronavirus RaTG13.
+The command above will print:

 ```
 ### 1: YP_009724390 vs QHR63300.2 ###